Penal labor in the United States: History

 After the events of the Second World War, prison strikes became commonplace with the spike of prison labor protests to settle their disagreements with the grueling labor.
 Due to the overwhelming amount of strikes ongoing, many prison officials began to discuss the efficacy of prison labor & how to compromise with the demands.
 In 1968, after the waves of protests, the North Carolina Prisoner's Labor Union (NCPLU) came to fruitition.
 During this time, many prisoners began to fight for union recognition, also creating the United Prisoners Union (UPU), under the slogan, "Power to the Convicted Class," encouraging more than 1,800 prisoners to have signed authorization cards for a UPU membership.

 During the 1960s-1970s, incarcerated workers began to protest for the recognition of prison unions through strikes.
-In 1970, the National Prisoner’s Reform Association (NPRA) was established as a successful prison labor organization that influenced other state prisons also to build prisoner-formed unions to establish collective bargaining relationships with the prisons.
-Many of these “protest strikes” generally were popularized in national news, mainly surrounding the issues of prison wages & not being able to afford basic necessities to dehumanizing work conditions.
+In 1970, the National Prisoner's Reform Association (NPRA) was established as a successful prison labor organization that influenced other state prisons also to build prisoner-formed unions to establish collective bargaining relationships with the prisons.
+Many of these "protest strikes" generally were popularized in national news, mainly surrounding the issues of prison wages & not being able to afford basic necessities to dehumanizing work conditions.

-Although these strikes took place to address issues regarding prison labor conditions, many of the efforts of incarcerated workers deteriorated due to the public’s view of the topic.
-Many of the incidents were framed as violent uprisings, using the Attica Prison riot as an example, which was one of the deadliest prison uprisings (43 total fatalities) due to a fallout of negotiations of prisoners’ demands.
-These specific events stifled the progress of prison unions due to the generalizations of grouping violent uprisings with prisoners bargaining for better wages & better working conditions Many of these attempts to achieve broad unionization of prison labor became unobtainable due to prisons’ complete unwillingness to compromise with inmates.
+Although these strikes took place to address issues regarding prison labor conditions, many of the efforts of incarcerated workers deteriorated due to the public's view of the topic.
+Many of the incidents were framed as violent uprisings, using the Attica Prison riot as an example, which was one of the deadliest prison uprisings (43 total fatalities) due to a fallout of negotiations of prisoners' demands.
+These specific events stifled the progress of prison unions due to the generalizations of grouping violent uprisings with prisoners bargaining for better wages & better working conditions Many of these attempts to achieve broad unionization of prison labor became unobtainable due to prisons' complete unwillingness to compromise with inmates.

 The "Right to Dignity"

-The “right to dignity” or “human dignity” has been mentioned throughout our legal framework and is “expected” to be a constitutional right but is often vague and lacks proper definition.
+The "right to dignity" or "human dignity" is mentioned throughout the American legal framework and is "expected" to be a constitutional right but is often vague and lacks proper definition.
 Such cases as Brown v.
 Plata, Davis v.
 Ayala, and Obergefell v.
-Hodges, built a basis for determining the constitutional right of “dignity.”
-This right of “dignity” extends to the Eighth Amendment of the Constitution, cruel and unusual punishment, thus can be used in the context of prison labor in recognizing the “right to dignity” for prisoners.
-This focus on “dignity” could provide a more expansive overview of examining prison work conditions, expanding to a broader lens like unionizing.
+Hodges, built a basis for determining the constitutional right of dignity.
+This right of dignity extends to the Eighth Amendment of the Constitution, cruel and unusual punishment, thus can be used in the context of prison labor in recognizing the right to dignity for prisoners.
+This focus on dignity could provide a more expansive overview of examining prison work conditions, expanding to a broader lens like unionizing.